Virgin Lips

-Virgin Lips is a 1928 American silent drama film directed by Elmer Clifton and starring Olive Borden, John Boles and Arline Pretty.
+Virgin Lips is a lost 1928 American silent drama film directed by Elmer Clifton and starring Olive Borden, John Boles and Arline Pretty.

-Synopsis
+Plot

 American mining interests in a Central American country hire an American aviator to help defend their investments from local bandits.
 He in turn receives assistance from an American café dancer who has ended up stranded in the country.